TRASAL/dadafits/README.md

 ## Header block

-Metadata is read from the PSRdada header block.
+Metadata is read from the PSRdada header block, and copied to the FITS header.
-Note that some of the metadata available in the header block is ignored, due to code constraints and optimizations.
+Note that much of the metadata available in the header block is ignored, due to code constraints and optimizations.

 For values that should be present see the table below.

 |header key      | type    | units | description | notes |